038 – Understanding leisure’s impacts on sources of life worth living

 Importance of self-care

-Shigoto are activities that people need to be very intensely involved in; it requires mental and physical energy, hence people need to have self-care to gain their energy back.
+Shigoto are activities that people need to be very intensely involved in.
+It requires mental and physical energy, hence people need to have self-care to gain their energy back.
 In their study, Shinichi shares that they identified three key self-care categories: physical, mental, and social conditioning.

 • Physical conditioning is engaging in recovering physical energy, such as sleep and exercise.
 For instance, college students who are working for so many hours, need sleep to regain their energy.